Analytical Study of the Spin Projection Operator: Introduction

 \section{Introduction}

 ``The polarization asymmetry will play a central role in precise tests of the standard model.'' \cite{1} The SLD Collaboration \cite{2,3} and the SLAC E158 Collaboration \cite{4,5} have precisely measured the polarization asymmetry in neutral weak currents processes mediated by $Z^0$ exchange and got a definite proof.
 Their results show that the integrated cross section of left-handed (LH) polarized electrons is greater than that of right-handed (RH) ones in polarized electron-positron collisions and polarized electron-electron M{\o}ller scattering.
-But so far in charged weak current processes mediated by $W^\pm$ exchange, the measurement of the polarization asymmetry, the lifetime asymmetry, has not yet been found in literature.
-This is because it has not yet been understood theoretically.

-In Relativistic Quantum Mechanics and the Standard Model of particle physics, there exist three kinds of spinor wave functions, i.e., the spin states, the helicity states and the chirality states.
-They are entirely different.
-Formerly, however, the difference among them would often be neglected.
-Physicists too believed in the covariant form of four-component spinor which enjoys the invariance under the Lorentz transformation and so misunderstood the meaning of so-called the spin states.
-Meanwhile, the importance of helicity state and its difference from the spin state and the chirality state were often confused or overlooked, so that the lifetime asymmetry \cite{6,7,8}, the lifetime of RH polarized fermions is always greater than that of LH ones with the same speed in flight, used to be disregarded.

-In this paper the differences and the relations among three kinds of spinors are discussed in detail.
-The paper is organized as follows.
-In Sec.2, the spin states are discussed concisely.
-In Sec.3, the helicity states are discussed and its differences from the spin states are carefully distinguished.
-In Sec.4, the chirality states and the relations among the spin states, the helicity states and the chirality states are discussed.
-In Sec.5 the polarization asymmetry in charged weak current processes is discussed by analyzing and calculating the lifetimes of polarized muons in flight.
-Finally, we briefly summarize the discussion above in Sec.6.
+It implies that the weak coupling strength of LH chirality states to $Z^0$ boson is greater than that of RH ones.
+This polarization asymmetry should be much more evident in charged weak currents processes mediated by $W^\pm$ exchange, because the weak coupling strength of RH chirality states to the $W^\pm$ boson is equal to zero.
+The fermion¡¯s decay processes are caused by charged weak currents and the lifetime is the reciprocal of the cross section (i.e., decay rate), and so it should also be the polarization asymmetry, which is called the lifetime asymmetry \cite{6,7,8,9}.